khalyomede/laravel-api-generator/README.md

 php artisan api:generate --noCol=user.password,customer.birthDate
 ```
 This will expose all columns of all the tables, except for the tables `user` and `customer` that will be nerfed for the `show` and `index` (`GET`) methods.

+**Note :** If you specify column or table that does not exists, this will have no effect on the created model and exposed column in your API.

 [back to the example list](#list-of-examples)
 ## Example of usage 6 : inserting fake data after the routes have been generated